Xeonrx/Xeonrx/README.md

-Computer Science and Cyber Security researcher.
+**Wanabe Computer Science and Cyber Security researcher.**
+>Located in the USA :atom: